 "My clinical placements have given me an insight into how dietitians work within a hospital and helped me develop my communication, knowledge and professional skills."

 CourseNutrition and Dietetics BSc (Hons)

-I lived in University Court on campus in my first year.
-Living in University accommodation can sometimes be overwhelming when you have to live with people you haven’t met before, but it is honestly one of the best student experiences you can have.
+I lived in halls of residence on campus in my first year.
+It can sometimes be overwhelming when you have to live with people you haven’t met before, but it is honestly one of the best student experiences you can have.
 You get to know people you never thought you would meet and you can make a lot of friends!

 The best thing about Surrey is that it feels like home.
 The campus is very green and beautiful; I was amazed by it from the day I arrived here.
 The University is also very near Guildford town centre and Surrey Sports Park, so you can basically go anywhere on foot.
 Surrey is such a safe place to live, and I have personally never felt vulnerable, even when walking home late at night.
 The University is also very near Gatwick Airport and it only takes about 40 minutes to get there by train.
 As an EU student who travels a lot to their home country, convenience and transportation are important.